 Choosing the right size of cabinets is just as important as choosing the right color.

 The typical size for a base cabinet without a countertop is 34.5 inches high.
 The width of standard base cabinets will come in multiples of threes between 9 and 42 inches, and the standard depth of base cabinets is 24 inches.

 For wall cabinets, the height is usually available in 30", 36", and 42."

-A standard wall cabinet will vary in multiples of threes between 12” and 36”, and they usually have a depth of 12” or 24”.
+A standard wall cabinet will vary in multiples of threes between 12" and 36", usually with a depth of 12" or 24".

 Clearly, the options vary when it comes to cabinet size.
-Although these are standard sizes, most cabinet makers are willing to make cabinets at the size you want, so make sure you’re ready to express what you want.
+Although these are standard sizes, most cabinet makers are willing to make cabinets in custom sizes, so ensure you're ready to express what you want.

-If you know there are items that don’t fit in your current cabinets that you want to store, it's a good idea to measure those items and make your cabinets at least an inch larger than your hard-to-store items.
+If you know some items don't fit in your current cabinets that you want to store, it's a good idea to measure those items and make your cabinets at least an inch larger than your hard-to-store items.

-When you’re deciding on the size of your cabinets, make sure you don’t make them just big enough to stuff everything in that you need to store.
+When deciding on the size of your cabinets, make sure you don't make them just big enough to stuff everything you need to store.
 Remember to consider organization, accessibility, and functionality.
-A cabinet that is 36” deep could store a lot of items, but the materials at the back of the cabinet would be difficult to access.
+A cabinet that is 36" deep could store a lot of items, but the materials at the back of the cabinet would be challenging to access.

 Spotting the Signs of Quality Cabinets

-You use your kitchen cabinets every single day, so it is well worth your money to invest in quality cabinets.
+You use your kitchen cabinets daily, so investing in quality cabinets is well worth the money!